alirezakazemipour/alirezakazemipour.github.io/_misc/misc-1.md

 JW:
 > If you're afraid of doing something.
 Do it anyway.
 That's the response to fear.

+Job in the midst of his suffering:

+> __I will do good no matter what.
+No matter what happens to me.
+No matter how much suffering comes my way.
+> No matter how much _undeserved_ and _unjust_ suffering comes my way, in spite my of innocence.
+I will not lose faith
+> and I will do good.__

 # Generic
 [Learning how to learn course](https://www.coursera.org/learn/learning-how-to-learn)